-Disparate health outcomes for minorities, individuals experiencing homelessness, and other subsets of California’s population are the result of historic and systemic inequalities that persist today.
+Disparate health outcomes for Californians are often the result of historic and systemic inequalities that persist today.
 Unequal access to health care and health resources, as well as unequal and damaging environmental conditions due to race, socioeconomic status, and other factors is untenable in a just and healthy society.
 That’s why California’s hospitals are committed to ensuring every Californian receives equitable, high-quality care through programs that address the social determinants of health — things like housing instability, access to healthy foods, and community violence.
 But hospitals alone cannot eliminate health disparities.
 It will take systemic reform, paired with broad partnerships across all segments of California’s communities, to improve the status quo.

 To assist members in preparing for federally mandated changes to the Preadmission Screening and Resident Review process that takes effect in July 2023, CHA is hosting a webinar on Nov.
 30.

 Significant changes impacting hospitals are coming with the governor’s announcement that the COVID-19 State of Emergency will end on February 28, 2023.
 Many state waivers will end and hospitals will need to plan in order to continue certain practices and operations.
 Experts from CHA and CDPH will address key issues and take questions during this […]